U.S. fund managers zero in on software as tariffs upend tech sector

 “If we have another few days of pullback, I absolutely have my list of companies that are hitting the price targets I want,” he said.

-Among his new positions is a stake in $395 million integrated circuit maker Aquantia Corp (AQ.N), which makes chips used in data centers and automated driving.
+Among his new positions is a stake in $395 million integrated circuit maker Aquantia Corp, which makes chips used in data centers and automated driving.
 Shares of the company are up 4 percent for the year, and are down 25 percent over the last 3 months in part due to trade worries.

 “In a hot market like this, you want to find a company that’s been overlooked,” Lippert said.